pragati-29/Nextflow_NGS3Pipeline/README.md

 # Nextflow_NGS3Pipeline
 ## Aim:- Implementation of NGS3Pipeline in Nextflow
 ## Overview
-This script defines a Nextflow pipeline used for processing, uploading and analysis of sequencing data.
-It handles renaming files and uploading datasets to BaseSpace projects based on specific sample naming conventions and their analysis.
+The Nextflow NGS3Pipeline automates renaming, uploading, and analysis of NGS data using Nextflow.
+It takes FASTQ files and a sample CSV as input and processes them through multiple steps like renaming, project creation, basespace upload, basespace analysis and downstream analyses (e.g., CNV, QC, fusion, gene coverage).
 The workflow is structured around parameter definitions, individual processes, and a workflow definition.
 ## Requirements:
   * Nextflow
   * Python3